peterjc/peterjc.github.io/wiki/SeqIO.md

 Suppose you have a GenBank file which you want to turn into a Fasta file.
-For example, lets consider the file 'cor6\_6.gb' (included in the BioPython unit tests under the GenBank directory) which contains six records.
+For example, lets consider the file 'cor6\_6.gb' (included in the BioPython unit tests under the GenBank directory)

 You could read the file like this, using the **parse** function: